development-images/ubuntu/README.md

 ## Variants

 VS Code development containers are available with various language support.
-For further information see [the README.md file](/vscode/README.md).
+For further information see the [VS Code README.md](/vscode/README.md) file.